wp-plugins/retappd/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin displays a user's Untappd checkins in a post or a page by the use of a shortcode.
+The Retappd plugin displays a user's Untappd checkins in a post or a page by the use of a shortcode.

 == Description ==